Khloe Kardashian Spotted Out In L.A. As She Drops By Kanye West’s Offices To Pick Up New Yeezys

 While at the club, Khloe and Tristan reportedly met up with Kourtney Kardashian and her boyfriend Younes Bendjima, as well as Kendall Jenner and her rumored new beau, Ben Simmons.
 The outlet reveals that Khloe and her sisters kept a “watchful eye” over Tristan as he interacted with people in the club after his shocking cheating scandal back in April.

 As previously reported by the Inquisitr, Khloe Kardashian and Tristan Thompson moved back to L.A. from Cleveland over the weekend, and celebrated Father’s Day at Kardashian’s Calabasas mansion.
-The couple are now getting used to life in L.A. yet again as Khloe has even been showing off parts of her house, including her baby daughter True Thompson’s nursery.
+The couple is now getting used to life in L.A. yet again as Khloe has even been showing off parts of her house, including her baby daughter True Thompson’s nursery.

 Khloe Kardashian recently wrote a blog post about her love for the little girl’s bedroom, which has been decorated in pink and white flamingos.